Tongue piercing: Jewelry

 Straight barbells with either plastic or metal beads are commonly worn in tongue piercings.

 Tongues are pierced with straight barbell style jewelry.
 Because of the frequent movement of the tongue, jewellery size and comfort is especially important.
 Barbells that are too thin are prone to migration, causing discomfort and irritation.
 Tongue piercings can often be easily stretched to accommodate larger jewellery.
 The initial piercing is often at 14 g (1.6 mm), but to avoid one or two stretching steps it is possible to pierce immediately at 12 g (2.0 mm) or even 10 g (2.4 mm).

 Some people later choose to stretch their piercing to 12 g (2 mm), 10 g (2.4 mm), 8 g (3.2 mm) or 6 g (4.0 mm) to protect against possible migration, and to have a more stable 'snug' fit.
 It is possible to stretch further to diameters beyond 10 mm.
 The beads at the end of the barbell can be made of many decorative materials.
 "No-see-um beads", flat beads matching the color of the tongue, are sometimes worn to conceal this piercing, often in places of employment.
-Using appropriate colored and styled jewellery, and taking care while talking/laughing, it is possible to conceal the piercing.